 Acceptable Requests by Councillors for Advice or Information Guidelines

-The objective of this Policy is to provide guidelines in accordance with section 170A of the Local Government Act 2009 about the way in which a Councillor may ask a Council employee, or information from the Chief Executive Officer in order to assist the Councillor carry out their responsibilities and the reasonable limits on requests that a Councillor may make.
+The objective of this Policy is to provide guidelines in accordance with section 170A of the Local Government Act 2009 about the way in which a Councillor may ask a Council employee, or information from the Chief Executive Officer in order to assist the Councillor carry out their responsibilities and the reasonable limits on those requests; and2.
+Establish procedures for the provision of advice.

 Community Comment Session

-This policy establishes procedures to allow residents or ratepayers of the Moreton Bay region the opportunity to address Council.
+This Policy establishes procedures to allow Moreton Bay Regional Council residents and ratepayers the opportunity to address Council.

 Competitive Neutrality Complaints